Yanks’ Britton needs surgery to remove elbow bone chip

 LAKELAND, Fla.
-(AP)The Yankees failed to make it out of spring training without a significant injury.

-Left-hander Zack Britton needs arthroscopic surgery to remove a bone chip from his pitching elbow, and New York’s No. 2 reliever behind closer Aroldis Chapman seems certain to miss the start of the season.
+(AP) — New York Yankees left-hander Zack Britton needs surgery to remove a bone chip from his pitching elbow and seems certain to miss the start of the season.

 Yankees manager Aaron Boone announced the need for an operation following New York’s 6-5 loss to Detroit on Tuesday.